SalvaRGb/Data_Science_proj_Small-data-project-with-climate-and-geographical-data/README.md

 3. Point of interest selection (PI) and closest stations (CS) calculations and geographic representation with folium.

-*  NOTE: github does not allow html display, as jupyter notebooks are hosted as an static file, therfore the folium code will be commented and replace for graphical display with geopandas visualization
+   *   NOTE: github does not allow html display, as jupyter notebooks are hosted as an static file in the repository section, therfore the folium code will be commented and replace for graphical display with geopandas visualization.
+Nevertheless here are the html files for the two maps, my_map_location, with the initially point of interest and my_final_map.html, were are the geographical elements calculated through the previous steps:[]

 5. Requests of climate data through API interaction.